gravitystorm/openstreetmap-carto/symbols/generating_patterns/forest.md

 Generate file - use "render (px aligned)" followed by using "get pattern SVG data" (it is expected that background will be transparent, background colour in jsdotpattern is only for display).

-Generated SVG image is present in this folder (forest.svg).

-Due to limitations of Mapnik it is impossible to use this svg file.

-Currently used workaround is to export png file (this image is used in rendering).
+Generated SVG image is sanitized for use with Mapnik by the script svg_pattern.sh from the jsdotpattern repository at http://github.com/imagico/jsdotpattern.

+The final file is forest.svg